-An aggregate of shares are initially issuable upon the exercise of the Series A Warrants.
-To the extent that purchasers of Units sell shares issued upon the exercise of the Series A Warrants, the market price of our shares may decrease due to the additional selling pressure in the market.
-The risk of dilution from issuances of shares underlying the Series A Warrants may cause shareholders to sell their shares, which could further contribute to any decline in the price of our common stock.
+Immediately after the Closings, an aggregate of 86,206,897 shares are issuable upon the conversion of the Notes and an aggregate of 29,381,039 shares are issuable upon the exercise of the Warrants.
+To the extent that purchasers of Notes and Warrants sell shares issued upon the conversion of the Notes or the exercise of the Warrants, the market price of our shares may decrease due to the additional selling pressure in the market.
+The risk of dilution from issuances of shares underlying the may cause stockholders to sell their shares, which could further contribute to any decline in the price of our common stock.

-The sale of shares issued upon exercise of the Series A Warrants could encourage short sales by third parties which could further depress the price of the Common Shares.
+The sale of shares issued upon conversion of the Notes or exercise of the Warrants could encourage short sales by third parties which could further depress the price of the Common Shares.

-Any downward pressure on the price of our shares caused by the sale of shares issued upon the exercise of the Series A Warrants could encourage short sales by third parties.
-In a short sale, a prospective seller borrows shares from a shareholder or broker and sells the borrowed shares.
+Any downward pressure on the price of our shares caused by the sale of shares issued upon the conversion of the Notes or the exercise of the Warrants could encourage short sales by third parties.
+In a short sale, a prospective seller borrows shares from a stockholder or broker and sells the borrowed shares.
 The prospective seller hopes that the share price will decline, at which time the seller can purchase shares at a lower price for delivery back to the lender.
 The seller profits when the share price declines because it is purchasing shares at a price lower than the sale price of the borrowed shares.
 Such sales could place downward pressure on the price of our shares by increasing the number of shares being sold, which could further contribute to any decline in the market price of our common stock.

-Holders of our Warrants will have no rights as a shareholder until such holders exercise their Warrants and acquire our shares.
+Holders of the Notes and the Warrants will have no voting rights as a stockholder until such holders convert their Notes or exercise their Warrants and acquire our shares.

-Until holders of Warrants acquire our shares upon exercise of the Warrants, holders of Warrants will have no rights with respect to the shares underlying such Warrants.
-Upon exercise of the Warrants, the holders thereof will be entitled to exercise the rights of a shareholder only as to matters for which the record date occurs after the exercise date.
+Until holders of the Notes or the Warrants acquire our shares through conversion of the Notes or exercise of the Warrants, holders of the Notes and of the Warrants will have no voting rights with respect to the shares underlying such Notes or Warrants.
+Upon conversion of the Notes and exercise of the Warrants, the holders thereof will be entitled to exercise all of the rights of a stockholder only as to matters for which the record date occurs after the conversion or exercise date.

-The Series A Warrants may not have any value.
+The Warrants may not have any value.

-The Series A Warrants will have an exercise price of \$ per share, subject to adjustment.
-They will be exercisable immediately and will expire 42 months after their date of issuance.
-In the event our share price does not exceed the exercise prices of the Series A Warrants during the period when they are exercisable, the Series A Warrants may not have any value.
+The Warrants will have an exercise price of \$0.31 per share, subject to adjustment.
+They will be exercisable immediately and will expire five years after their date of issuance.
+In the event our share price does not exceed the exercise prices of the Warrants during the period when they are exercisable, the Warrants may not have any value.